Carl Craig (Carl Craig): Artist Biography

 "The album formerly known as..."

-The musician revised his album “Landcruising” in 2005 and called his new release “The album formerly known as…”.
+The musician revisited his 2005 album "Landcruising" and titled his new release "The album formerly known as...".

-In early 2008, Craig compiled and mixed a two-disc album of his remixes called "Sessions".
+In early 2008, Craig compiled and mixed a two-disc album of his remixes entitled "Sessions".
 The album was released on K7.

-Also in 2008 came the album “ReComposed”, a remix project created with an old friend Moritz von Oswald.
+In the same year 2008, the album “ReComposed” was released, a remix project created with an old friend Moritz von Oswald.

 Sound experiments